The Multi-Query Paradox in Zeroth-Order Optimization: Query Allocation Dichotomy

 \subsection{Optimal Query Allocation}

 We begin by analyzing the case where function evaluations are deterministic.
 The update rule at iteration $t$ is $x_{t+1} = x_t - \eta_t \hat{g}(x_t)$, where $\hat{g}$ is either the ZO-Avg or ZO-Align estimator constructed with a set of $q_t$ query directions, as illustrated in Section~\ref{sec:block_zo}.
+Given an estimator with $q_t$ queries at iteration $t$, we choose the step size $\eta_t$ by minimizing the standard $L$-smooth upper bound on the expected decrease of $f$.
+The following proposition summarizes the resulting choices; these step sizes will be used throughout this section.